• Skip to primary navigation

 If you love filled cookies, you will definitely want to try my other gluten free linzer cookie recipes like these Gluten Free Nutella Stuffed Linzer Cookies.

 You can just barely see the powdered sugar falling onto these cookies!
-I decided to adapt my linzer cookie recipe even further by giving these cookies a fun gingerbread flavor for the holidays.
+I adapted my linzer cookie recipe even further by giving these cookies a fun gingerbread flavor for the holidays.
 These cookies are perfect for holiday gatherings, cookie exchange parties, and just eating for fun :-).

 These cookies are so easy to make!
 (And I know this is a linzer cookie recipe, but this dough makes killer gingerbread men!!)

 Step 1: Add the dry ingredients to a large bowl.
-Use a whisk to blend all of the ingredients together.
+Use a whisk to blend all of the ingredients.

 To measure your gluten free flour, I recommend using the spoon method or leveling method.
 In a perfect world, people weigh their flour, but most do not own a kitchen scale.

-Step 2: Add the Rodelle Vanilla to the wet ingredients.
+Step 2: Add pure vanilla extract to the wet ingredients.

 Step 3: Mix the wet and dry ingredients together to make a semi-stiff dough.